-These Baked Oatmeal Cups are the perfect grab and go breakfast for busy mornings.
-Choose from 5 different variations with this recipe, from mango coconut to apple cinnamon!
-Jump to Recipe
+These Baked Oatmeal Cups are the perfect grab and go breakfast.
+Choose from 5 different variations, from mango coconut to apple cinnamon!

 Are baked oatmeal cups healthy?